tufts-nolop/nolop-software-infrastructure/ssl-certs-for-octopi.md

        also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal.

 Install certificates into `/etc/ssl/snakeoil.pem` in the format that Haproxy requires (one file, `fullchain.pem` followed directly by `privkey.pem`).
-The name `snakeoil.pem` is just because that's the filename that Haproxy is configured to look for in the default Octopi image.
+The odd name `snakeoil.pem` is used just because that's the filename that Haproxy is configured to look for in the default Octopi image.

     sudo cat /etc/letsencrypt/live/p1.nolop.org/fullchain.pem /etc/letsencrypt/live/p1.nolop.org/privkey.pem > /etc/ssl/snakeoil.pem
     sudo systemctl restart haproxy